Kate Middleton Hair Color: How to Get Honey Bronde Look

 2. The “Upside Down” Blow Dry: Rough dry your hair upside down until it’s about 80% dry [03:00].
 This is essential for creating “massive” volume before you even touch a roller.

-3. The Parting Trick: Part your hair on the opposite side of where you usually wear it while you dry and set it [03:30].
+3. The Parting Trick: Begin by parting your hair on the opposite side of where you usually wear it.
+Do this while you dry and set it [03:30].
 When you flip it back at the end, the roots will have extra lift [07:46].

 4. Roller Placement:

 • Crown & Top: Use large rollers.
-Start the roller halfway down the hair strand so you get volume at the scalp and a soft curl at the ends [04:37].
+Start the roller halfway down the hair strand.
+This technique gives you volume at the scalp.
+It also creates a soft curl at the ends [04:37].

 • Sides & Bottom: Use medium rollers for slightly more definition.
 Roll some towards your face and some away for a more natural, “effortless” look [05:30].